spacetelescope/ullyses/README.md

 ### Custom-calibrated Spectra (level0) HLSPs

 Prior to turning spectra into ULLYSES HLSPs, some targets require extra processing to fix various calibration issues.
-For example, STIS/G750L data must be defringed or wavelength offsets due to miscentering in the aperture must be corrected.
+For example, STIS/G750L data must be defringed, or wavelength offsets must be corrected.
 Once these custom calibration steps have been applied, a keyword is added to the output FITS file signifying that the file should be considered a level0 HLSP- that is, a custom-calibrated *individual* 1D spectrum.
 The various level0 products, and how to create them, are described below.